 When we’re feeling a certain way, we’ll attract everyone and everything in the world to our doorstep that will magnify that feeling.
 Every person around you is just a mirror of what you’re choosing to focus on.
 The feelings they evoke from you are clues to how you truly feel about yourself.
 And if something riles you up, focusing on it will only bring it closer to you.
 Focus on what makes you happy instead!

 I recently set up my FB feed so that the only things that show up first are positive pages and inspiring people.
 I make sure to not follow anything that would put me in a bad mood.
 If there’s a person in my newsfeed that posts something that I find hurtful, I tell FB not to show me their posts anymore.
 If there’s someone who constantly posts negative, dreary things, I do the same to them.
 Know your triggers so you can avoid them.
+One of the best camping lanterns is a must-have bit of kit for any trip.
+The latest camping lanterns are hi-tech, compact and durable, packed with features such as shatterproof glass, water-resistant certifications and even solar panels – for that inevitable moment the batteries run flat.
+Light up your basecamp and inside your tent with the best LED camping lanterns to suit a range of budgets and needs.
+Camping lanterns are portable outdoor lights designed to either sit on a flat surface or clip to part of your tent to enable you to illuminate a large area at once, whilst keeping both of your hands free.
 Life is soooo much better when you choose who to let into your bubble of reality.

 What are your thoughts and personal experiences around this topic?
 My experience of judging another person online has been so deeply regrettable, but I know it happened because I needed to learn a very valuable lesson, which is that we don’t know what goes on behind closed doors, especially when we’re online and we’re not seeing everyone’s true situations.
 It really is best to just say nothing at all if you don’t have anything kind to say.